 The IRS will never call your personal phone to demand money, and they always provide alternative means to pay legitimate tax bills when they’re due.

-If you have additional concerns, you can determine the legitimacy of any Census-related communication by calling the Census office closest to your home.
+If you have additional concerns, you can determine the legitimacy of any census-related communication by calling the U.S. Census Bureau office closest to your home.